 So the concept of taking life between animals has been occurring for hundreds of millions of years until the present day.
 If you are ok with “nature” as it’s been for 550-600 million years, then by default, you accept some level of “suffering” naturally occurs without humans regardless of whether you believe in God or not.
 God “allowed” other life forms to consume one another as part of an interdependent ecosystem.

 Then another life form emerged some 210,000 years ago that would change the world forever.

 At this point; I’d like to examine a verse from the Qu’ran that I feel is critical to this discussion and offer an alternative interpretation:

 And when your Lord said to the angels, “Indeed, I will make upon the earth a successive authority (khalifa).”They said, “Will You place upon it one who causes corruption in it and sheds blood, while we declare Your praise and sanctify You?”
 (Allah) said, “Indeed, I know that which you do not know.”
 Quran 2:30

 The common understanding of this verse has generally been that God is creating a vicegerent/caretaker/trustee/custodian or anyone who takes care of something and establishes authority.
-Now this understanding of being God’s caretakers is certainly one of great honor however it raises an important question:
+Now, this understanding of being God’s caretakers is undoubtedly one of great honor; however, it raises an important question:

-Given the planet was doing just fine for billions of years before mankind; why did God suddenly need a caretaker?
-He had taken care of the Earth very well without humans and judging from how we have literally destroyed this world, perhaps it’s time to consider an alternate explanation in light of what we know today about our own species’ evolution.
+Given the planet was doing just fine for billions of years before mankind, why did God suddenly need a caretaker?
+He had taken care of the Earth very well without humans, and judging from how we have destroyed this world, perhaps it’s time to consider an alternate explanation in light of what we know today about our own species’ evolution.